 I found retreats, yoga, meditation, coaches, single parenting, and myself.

-I connected with my family, joined men’s groups, fell in love with nature, and immersed myself in the studies of human behavior and the school of heart-knocks.
+I connected with my family, joined men’s groups, fell in love with nature, marketing, and immersed myself in the studies of human behavior and the school of heart-knocks.

 Nowhere To Go